jupyterlab/jupyterlab/docs/source/user/extensions.md

 (the standard package format in Javascript development).
 For information about developing extensions, see the [developer documentation]().

-In order to install JupyterLab extensions you need to have Node.js version 4+ installed.
+In order to install JupyterLab extensions, you need to have Node.js version 4+ installed.

 If you use ``conda``, you can get it with: